odrodrig/DevOpsWorkshop/README.md

 ## Review

-In this workshop we deployed an instance of Jenkins on Docker using the Play with Docker environment.
-Then, we configured a pipeline for deploying a simple node.js application to the same Play with Docker environment.
+In this workshop we deployed an instance of Jenkins in kubernetes.
+Then, we configured a pipeline for deploying a simple node.js application to the same kubernetes cluster.
 After configuring the pipeline, we then integrated with GitHub to allow for automatic builds on commits to the repo.